MBACP Accredited Psychotherapist and Counsellor

-I am a very experienced BACP Registered and Accredited psychotherapist and counsellor, trained to listen and to help you explore and reflect on issues that are worrying you.
+I am a very experienced psychotherapist, trained to listen and to help you explore and reflect on issues that are worrying you.

 How Psychotherapy can help

-I will work with you to help you understand and manage your anxiety, panic attacks, or depression and feeling sad.
-You may be struggling with family issues, separation and divorce, or trying to come to terms with post traumatic stress.
-These are all difficulties which I have experience in dealing with and together we can find a better way for you to move on in your life and feel more motivated.
+I will work with you to help you understand and manage your anxiety, panic attacks, depression and feeling sad.
+You may be struggling with family issues, or low self esteem.
+Together we can find a better way for you to move on in your life and feel more motivated.

 I believe that counselling should be a positive encounter and through my own experience of therapy I know that it can also be life changing.
 I am interested in helping you to gain awareness, clarity and insight to help you to make the changes that you seek.